 vi) He should be in good sense while lending a loan and entering into a contract.

 Various types of personal accounts in banks are as under:

 a) Accounts of Single Individual: This is purely a personal account in the name of an individual and is normally operated upon by the account holder himself.
 The account holder may authorise another person to operate on his account.
 For this purpose, he gives a Mandate or executes a Power of Attorney in favour of such a person.

-In order to avoid legal complications that may arise after the death of the account holder, it is desirable to suggest opening of a joint account in the names of two individuals (unless it is essential in certain circumstances to open an account in the single name only), and/or to obtain proper nomination.
+In order to avoid legal complications that may arise after the death of the account holder, it is desirable to suggest the opening of a joint account in the names of two individuals (unless it is essential in certain circumstances to open an account in the single name only), and/or to obtain the proper nomination.

 b) Joint Accounts of Individuals: A joint account is opened in the names of more than one individual for convenience of operations and/ or to avoid legal complications upon death of one of the joint account holders.
 A joint account is neither a partnership nor a trust account.
-It is important to obtain clear and unambiguous instructions regarding the mode of operation and repayment of balance of a joint account in the event of death of one or more joint account holder(s).
+It is important to obtain clear and unambiguous instructions regarding the mode of operation and repayment of the balance of a joint account in the event of the death of one or more joint account holder(s).
 Different types of operational instructions are as under: